> Management of Pain Related to the Treatment of Breast Cancer

 Health care providers and palliative care or pain specialists

 Some health care providers are more experienced at treating pain than others.
-If your provider is unable to control your pain, you may wish to contact a palliative (PAY-lee-uh-tiv) care specialist or a pain specialist at your local hospital or medical center.
+If your provider is unable to control your pain, ask him/her for a referral to consult with a specialist in palliative (PAY-lee-uh-tiv) care or pain.
+Your provider can usually follow the specialist’s recommendations.
+If the treatment is effective, you won’t need to see the consultant again.

 For a list of pain management centers and programs in your area, call the National Cancer Institute's Cancer Information Service toll-free at 1-800-4-CANCER (1-800-422-6237) or the American Cancer Society toll-free at 1-800-ACS-2345 (1-800-227-2345).